yii2tech/spreadsheet/README.md

 ## Complex headers <span id="complex-headers"></span>

 You may union some columns in the sheet header into a groups.
 For example: you may have 2 different data columns:
 'Planned Revenue' and 'Actual Revenue'.
-In this case you may want to display them as single column 'Revenue', split into 2 sub columns: 'Planned' and 'Actual'.
+In this case you may want to display them as a single column 'Revenue', split into 2 sub columns: 'Planned' and 'Actual'.
 This can be achieved using [[\yii2tech\spreadsheet\Spreadsheet::$headerColumnUnions]].
 Its each entry should specify 'offset', which determines the amount of columns to be skipped, and 'length', which determines